Jake Burger Player Props: White Sox vs. Mariners

-The Chicago White Sox, including Jake Burger (.184 batting average in his past 10 games), take on starter Bryan Woo and the Seattle Mariners at T-Mobile Park, Friday at 10:10 PM ET.
+The Chicago White Sox, including Jake Burger (.209 on-base percentage in past 10 games, 81 points below season-long percentage), battle starting pitcher Logan Gilbert and the Seattle Mariners at T-Mobile Park, Saturday at 4:10 PM ET.

-He is looking to bounce back after he struck out four times in his last game against the Dodgers.

 Jake Burger Game Info & Props vs. the Mariners